NikhilKY64/Teachers-App/README.md

 For issues, questions, or suggestions:
 1. Check this README first
 2. Review the Help menu within the app (**Help → How to Use**)
-3. Contact the developer via GitHub
+3. Contact the developer via GitHub or gmail

----

-## 🙏 Acknowledgments

-- Built with Python and Tkinter
-- Uses pandas, openpyxl, and reportlab libraries
-- Icons and design inspired by modern UI frameworks

----

-**Last Updated:** December 2025
-**Status:** Active Development

 ---